jeetshah47/ar-13-go-backend/README.md

    # For EC2, use IAM role instead
    # AWS_ACCESS_KEY_ID=your-access-key
    # AWS_SECRET_ACCESS_KEY=your-secret-key

+   # Redis Configuration (optional - for caching)
+   REDIS_ADDR=localhost:6379
+   REDIS_PASSWORD=
+   REDIS_DB=0
    ```

    **Important Notes:**
    - **JWT_SECRET**: Use a strong random string (at least 32 characters)
    - **AWS_REGION**: Should match your DynamoDB tables region (default: us-east-1)
    - **AWS Credentials**: For local development, set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 For EC2 deployment, use IAM roles instead.
+   - **Redis**: Optional but recommended for performance.
+If Redis is not available, the app will continue to work without caching.

    **Important Notes for Google OAuth:**
    - **GOOGLE_CLIENT_ID**: Should be in the format `123456789-abcdefghijklmnop.apps.googleusercontent.com` (found in Google Cloud Console → APIs & Services → Credentials)